watchOS 26 vs 11: Ultimate Comparison

 3. Health and wellness: Vitals and sleep apnea in 11 vs Sleep Score and hypertension alerts in 26

 Hypertension notifications are the other headline.
-On supported models, the watch looks at how your blood vessels respond over time and flags patterns that may indicate elevated blood pressure risk.
+On supported models like the Apple Watch Ultra 3, the watch looks at how your blood vessels respond over time and flags patterns that may indicate elevated blood pressure risk.
 It is not a cuff replacement.
 It is a trend-based heads-up meant to nudge you toward proper testing.
 The value is early awareness and longitudinal tracking alongside familiar heart and activity metrics.

 Net: if Vitals in 11 gave you a dashboard, 26 adds two practical signals that drive behavior.
 Sleep Score simplifies, hypertension alerts inform.
 Together, they make the watch more preventative.